Updated April 2025

 Uncorrected

-Bokeh: Out-of-focus areas render beautifully with the Voigtlander 28/2 ASPH.
-The bokeh is clean, and focus falls off smoothly in the transition zones.
-The shallow depth of field allowed by f/2 combined with the 28mm perspective creates a look that I adore.
+Out-of-focus areas render nicely with the Voigtlander 28/2 ASPH.
+The shallow depth of field at f/2 combined with the 28mm perspective creates a look that I adore.
+Background bokeh occasionally has some slight “soap-bubble” appearance but is generally very smooth.
+Transition zones look clean as well.

 Voigtlander 28/2 @f/2, Leica M10